shah-zeb-naveed/data-structures-and-algorithms/README.md

     -
   - **claim # 2: for a prime number p, smaller prime numbers will have marked composites until p  p**
     - **25 already crossed 10 so 52 not needed.
 35 already crossed 15 so 53 not needed...**
+- Paranthesis:
+    - If only same time of bracket, no need to use stack.
+If at anytime balance < 0, return False or if final balance is positive.
+        - If single type bracket, mostly stakc is not required.
+Try multiple examples to see if balance can be used.
+Try multiple ways:
+      - Count whenever balance goes negative
+      - Combine with end balance
+      - Etc.
+- Fast Power Algorithm:
+    - Log(N)
+  - When trying to identify elements in decreasing or increasing order
+    - Monotonic stack

+Diagonals:
+    - It turns out two coordinates are on the same diagonal if and only if r1 - c1 == r2 - c2.
+      - Or the plus ones
+    - This leads to the following idea: remember the value of that diagonal as groups[r-c]
+Intervals:
+    - Sometimes you don't have to look at overlaps.
+There are other ways to look at the problem e.g. instead of finding overlap and then subtracting to get duration of intervals, just keep on accumulating the duration over time.
+    - Think of keep a track of latest timestamp or event date.
+  - However, like all in-place algorithms, overwriting the input can cause problems.
+Here are a couple of possible scenarios you need to consider.
+    - That the algorithm is running in a  multithreaded environment, and it does not have exclusive access to the grid.
+Other threads might need to read the grid too, and might not expect it to be modified.
+    - That there is only a single thread or the algorithm has exclusive access to the grid while running, but the grid might need to be reused later or by another thread once the lock has been released.

 **Tuples:**:
   - Tuples are great for keep track of some information while new information keeps coming in.